 This workshop is seeking work from scholars in both visualization and the humanities who use visualization as part of the process of analyzing and interrogating human culture.
 Submissions will present original research ideas or results as they relate to visualization for the digital humanities.
 Each submission should clearly state its specific contribution to this growing field of research.

-Submissions will take the form of short (2-4 page - excluding references) papers, falling into one of three submission types:
+Submissions will take the form of short (2-4 page - excluding references) papers, falling into one of two submission types:

 - Short Papers: These submissions are meant to summarize more mature work in visualization for the digital humanities, including case studies, system descriptions, and empirical results.
 Of special consideration are works that highlight the difficulties (and propose solutions) of designing visualizations for the digital humanities.
 Applied work from the digital humanities that is highly visual in nature would also be considered for acceptance.